 What are Trinity services like?

 We have one service on Sunday at 10am.
 Our service is a contemporary musical worship and lasts approximately 60 minutes.

 What happens when I arrive?

 As you approach Trinity, you will see our friendly greeters pointing the way inside.
-Once inside more greeters will be available to answer questions, hand you a program, and find you a seat in the sanctuary.
+Once inside more greeters will be available to answer questions and find you a seat in the sanctuary.

-In the seatbacks, you will find a Connection Card.
+At the welcome table, you will find a Connection Card.
 Please complete as much information as you feel comfortable sharing and put the card in the offering plate.